 Note how both the results in this table (minus the latest two years) as well as the previous table that shows claim frequency were relatively stable by year, even with volatile data such as this.
-This is usually not the case with loss development factors, as can be seen from the triangle above.
+This is usually not the case with loss development factors, as can be seen from the triangle in Table 4.

-We then use formula 3.1 shown above to solve for the conditional percent of claims paid given that a claim has been open for a certain amount of time.
+We then use formula (3.1) to solve for the conditional percent of claims paid given that a claim has been open for a certain amount of time.
 This percentage needs to be calculated for every open claim and depends on the evaluation date of the data and the report lag of each claim.
-The average percentages for each year are shown in the table below.
+The average percentages for each year are shown in Table 7.
 Note how the likelihood of being paid is higher for claims from older years which have been open for longer; this was expected since the average settlement time for paid claims was longer than that of unpaid claims.